The US Constitution ... a daunting task. Maybe you only have five minutes a day, the time it takes to read an email. That may be all you need.

 Marti Marshall (California) writes: "I am enjoying your posts so much.
 It is a joy to get them every day and YES, I do read them ALL."

-Chambers (Mr. Constitution) is promoting his writings and lessons on the US Constitution by sending out short fun DAILY emails on things he notices and
+Chambers (Mr. Constitution) is promoting his writings and lessons on the US Constitution by sending out short fun OCCASIONAL emails on things he notices and

 how they relate to the Constitution.
 You learn the document and its importance

 Sign up for your OCCASIONAL EMAIL ON THE CONSTITUTION here